 Welcome to the Joyful Journeying Photo Journal

-This year will mark our fourth year of almost continuous travel.
-We have traveled across the United States and Canada, in Asia, Oceana and Central America.
+We have been traveling almost continuously since April 2013.
+We have traveled across the United States and Canada, in Southeast Asia, Oceana and Central America.

 Our travels lead us to discover so many wonderful places and we have so many great adventures.
 Along the way, we have learned how to travel extensively on our meager budget.
 We write about our adventures and assist others in realizing their travel dreams on our blog JoyfulJourneying.com.